 Treat yourself, give a bird lover you know a special experience or ask for someone to treat you as a birthday or Christmas gift!
 You can find out more about these Birds of Prey Experience Days through companies such as Buy a Gift, Red Letter Days, Red Letter Days & Activity Superstore.
 Minimum age restrictions may well apply and you may also need to be fit, as these days may well involve a degree of walking - check first.

 Discover bird books & DVDS

-If you're looking for a gift, there are a huge number of bird books & DVDs available, including from Garden Bird; they have a number of DVDs & CDs with bird songs on them.
-The RSPB also has a wonderful range of books, including many to introduce children to nature and help children learn about wildlife and the natural world around them - they are its guardians of the future.
-There are also magazines such as Birdwatching and Birdwatch, both of which are available through Select Your Magazine (who I particularly like, because they plant trees on behalf of all the publishers they feature on their site),
+If you're looking for a gift, there are a huge number of bird books & DVDs available.
+The RSPB has a wonderful range of books, including many to introduce children to nature and help children learn about wildlife and the natural world around them - they are its guardians of the future.

 Make your garden wildlife friendly

 You can also get info on making your garden wildlife and bird friendly.
 Don’t forget that as well as birds, lots of animals may visit your garden: badgers, rabbits, butterflies, toads and frogs, earthworms, snails, mice, hedgehogs – it’s a real underworld out there!
 You can have the most magical evening watching your own safari at home in the garden, on your balcony, from your window or in sitting quietly in a country lane.